ilijanovic/blogxon-public/README.md

 ## Blogxon services

-You might saw the file `blogxo.ts` inside the `/api/external` directory
+You might saw the file `blogxon.ts` inside the `/api/external` directory

 This file contains alot of classes that provides methods to help you at development.